 - 3 teaspoons of poppy seeds

-- 1 cup of shredded Monterey Jack cheese
+- 1 cup of shredded or sliced Monterey Jack or Provolone cheese

 - 6 large slices of Swiss cheese